 JAY BENNETT, Chairman of the Board

-Jay Bennett has been married to his wife, Sally, for 43 years and has three grown sons, three daughters-in-law, and six grandchildren.
-Professionally, Jay has led a “parallel career” of practicing law and engaging in a wide variety of business transactions in the Twin Cities (Minneapolis), domestically and internationally for the past 35 years while also leading a Christian foundation serving Christian ministries for 26 years.
+Jay Bennett has been married to his wife, Sally, for 47 years and has three grown sons, three daughters-in-law, and eight grandchildren.
+Professionally, Jay has led a “parallel career” of practicing law and engaging in a wide variety of business transactions in the Twin Cities (Minneapolis), domestically and internationally for the past 35 years, while also simultaneously leading a Christian foundation serving Christian ministries.

 To integrate his passions to see the Lord’s resources flow generously into high impact ministries, Jay founded National Christian Foundation Twin Cities in 2000, a Christian Community Foundation and NCF affiliate.
 He serves on numerous for-profit and non-profit boards including service as Chairman of the National Christian Foundation as well as Chairman of the Halftime Institute.